Addis Ababa: Education

-Emperor Menelik II started modernizing Addis Ababa by introducing new educational scheme in the early 20th century.
-He replaced this by centuries old traditional Christian schools with secular one.
-The first school was opened in 1906.
-However Menelik faced disapprobation by general populace who adapted traditional element, though he encouraged to expand educational institution, forced parents to send their children to school.
+Emperor Menelik II introduced modern secular education to Addis Ababa in the early 20th century, a significant shift from the centuries-old education system dominated by the Ethiopian Orthodox Church.
+In 1906, he opened the first public school in the city.
+While Menelik faced disapproval from the some who were accustomed to traditional educational practices, the Emperor encouraged the expansion of educational institutions and even went as far as preparing legislation to make school attendance compulsory for boys over 12 years old.

 Addis Ababa University was founded in 1950 and was originally named "University College of Addis Ababa", then renamed in 1962 for the former Ethiopian emperor Haile Selassie I who had donated his Genete Leul Palace to be the university's main campus in the previous year.
 It is the home of the Institute of Ethiopian Studies and the Ethnological Museum.
 The city also has numerous public universities and private colleges including Addis Ababa Science and Technology University, Ethiopian Civil Service University, Admas University College, St. Mary's University, Unity University, Kotebe Metropolitan University and Rift Valley University.

-In 2022 the new Abrehot Library was completed on former parkland opposite the Parliament Building.
-It is the largest library in Ethiopia.
+In May 2002, a businesswoman named Zemi Yenus created a school for children with autism in the city, called the Joy Center.
+Within two years, it was moved to a larger building.

-Researches indicate that an increase of private education sector in Addis Ababa is as a result of demand of quality education.
-In 2002/2003, the number of privately owned school accounted for 98, 78, 53, 41, and 67 percent of preschool, primary, secondary, technical and vocational and colleges institutions compared to survey of 1994.
-Adequate enrollment to school however frequently met with problematic, parents often prefer their children to enroll private school than governmental.
-Those primary schools always successful at resourcing, business and financial management, and educational protocol that do not offer more bureaucratic administrations.
+In 2022 the new Abrehot Library was completed on former parkland opposite the Parliament Building, becoming the largest library in Ethiopia.

-Private school often raise school fee that thought to be an exploitative practice without reasonable price.
-For example, it was observed in Unity University that led to protest.
-There is an improvement of school expansion in all sorts.
+Research indicates that the increase in Addis Ababa's private education sector is a result of the demand for quality education.
+In 2002/2003, privately owned schools accounted for 98%, 78%, 53%, 41%, and 67% of preschool, primary, secondary, technical and vocational, and college institutions, respectively, compared to a survey from 1994.
+However, adequate school enrollment is often problematic, as parents frequently prefer to enroll their children in private schools rather than government-run institutions.
+Private primary schools tend to be more successful in terms of resourcing, business and financial management, and educational protocols, as they often have less bureaucratic administrations.

 Transport

-Public transport is through public buses from three different companies (Anbessa City Bus Service Enterprise, Sheger, Alliance), Light Rail or blue and white taxis.
+Public transport is through public buses from three different companies (Anbessa City Bus Service Enterprise, Sheger, Alliance), light rail or blue and white taxis.
 The taxis are usually minibuses that can seat at most twelve people, which follow somewhat pre-defined routes.
 The minibus taxis are typically operated by two people, the driver and a weyala who collects fares and calls out the taxi's destination.
 Sedan taxis work like normal taxis and are driven to the desired destination on demand.
 In recent years, new taxi companies have appeared, which use other designs, including one large company using yellow sedan taxis and a few ride-hailing companies (Ride taxi, Feres, etc.) have become widely accessible in the city.